Personality disorders in adults

 Cutting is a milder form of self-harm.
 This phenomenon can also be seen in people with other mental illness, for example depression.
 It is also seen in some adolescent teenage girls in connection with crises.

-Advice for people with a personality disorder
+Advice if you have a personality disorder

 - The best advice if you have a personality disorder is to seek treatment.